raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step10.md

 Related files:
 )

-## Challenge: Improving the obstacle avoidance program
+## Challenge: Improving the obstacle-avoidance program

 There are a number of modifications that will improve your robot's ability to avoid objects autonomously.
 Most of these require changes to the program from the previous step.